accetto/headless-drawing-g3/docker/xfce/README.md

 All images can optionally include the web browsers [Chromium][chromium] or [Firefox][firefox] and also [Mesa3D][mesa3d] libraries and [VirtualGL][virtualgl] toolkit, supporting `OpenGL`, `OpenGL ES`, `WebGL` and other APIs for 3D graphics.

-The images with [Mesa3D][mesa3d] include also the OpenGL test applications `glxgears`, `es2gears`, `es2tri` and the benchmark [glmark2][glmark2].
+The images with [Mesa3D][mesa3d] include also the OpenGL test applications `glxgears`, `es2gears`, `es2tri` and the OpenGL benchmark [glmark2][glmark2].

 These images are intended for experimenting with OpenGL/WebGL support and 3D applications in Docker containers.
 The best results will be probably achieved with NVidia GPUs and [NVIDIA Container Toolkit][nvidia-container-toolkit].
-In other scenarios the [VirtualGL][virtualgl] Toolkit can be used instead.
+In other scenarios the [VirtualGL][virtualgl] Toolkit can be used.

 ### TL;DR